AdKats/AdKats/README.md

 </p>
 <h3>Admin Assistants</h3>
 <p>
-    This system has been completely revamped in 4.1.0.0, and several hidden features have now been released to the public.
-    We utilized the full system on our no explosives server with great success, mainly catching things autoadmin cannot.
+    We utilized this system on our no explosives server with great success, mainly catching things autoadmin cannot.
     Basically this system automatically tracks who the trusted players in your servers are, and who are reliable sources of reports.
 </p>